 American-born Hawley Harvey Crippen (nicknamed “Peter”) was a mild-mannered, middle-aged doctor who made his living in London selling quack remedies.

-Belle delights in insulting and humiliating her husband, often in front of friends and acquaintances, and cuckolds him with their lodgers and with her music-hall colleagues.
+Belle delights in insulting and humiliating her husband, often in front of friends and acquaintances, and cuckolds him with their lodgers and her music-hall colleagues.
 Despite her own infidelities, she is offended by her husband’s affair with Ethel and by the fact that he no longer wishes to sleep with her.